gearpump/gearpump-java-example/README.md

 ```

 Keep in mind, that Kafka source processor produces message as byte array (`byte[]`).
-Also, Kafka sink procesor expects the message to be scala.Tuple.
+Also, Kafka sink processor expects the message to be scala.Tuple.

 The example shows dedicated steps that do the necessary conversions.
 (The conversions don't need to be a separate step, you could include them in other task that do actual computation.)